ray1729/thinkstats/doc/02-Cleaning-and-Augmenting.md

 Growth data with [Incanter](http://incanter.org/), a Clojure library for statistical computing and graphics.

-If you'd like to follow along, start by cloning my thinkstats repository from Github:
+If you'd like to follow along, start by cloning our thinkstats repository from Github:

     git clone git@github.com:ray1729/thinkstats.git --recursive